 I would like to suggest an opposing view to the value proposition: “Find your passion and create a business around it.”
 How about when creating a new business, or new idea or project within your current company, we think about what value or niche are we filling in the marketplace?
 Do customers want or need what we are going to create?

 A business is most likely going to succeed for the long term when you have a value offering that the customer needs or wants, and not a business centered on your passion.
 I am getting older and hopefully wiser, and as time moves along so do my passions.
-Our passions for work, play, hobbies and life change as we progress.
+Our passions for work, play, hobbies, and life change as we progress.
 Yes, things change.
 So imagine a passion-based business that is solely based on my passionate effort.
 Wow, that business is in lots of trouble of growing and scaling into a company that is more than a hobby for the long term!

 There is a better way.
 Create a business that fills a need for its customer base.
 While creating or growing this business, find ways to utilize your passion in the business.
 It is true that you being passionate about something will lead to its success.
 But it’s also true that our passions lessen or change over time.
 So for a business to be stable, it should not be based on a passion but on a need or want for the consumer.

 You adding passion and drive to that business will help it survive during the hard times and thrive during the good times.
-I encourage you today to look at your current company or new creation through the lens of a customer plan.
+I encourage you today to look at your current company or new creation through the lens of a custom plan.
 What niche am I creating?
 What is my offering, valued service, or great product?
 And how will it help fill a void in the marketplace?

 That is the way to build a great business.
 Now back to your passions.
 Find ways to breathe life into yourself, your business, and the people in your business through your passions.
 The business needs it.
-It is critical for success during the lean times.
+It is critical for success during lean times.

 I often wish more people led with passion and watch the world change.
 But as for you and your passions, it’s not the business and its ideas that change, it’s you and your desires.